 About

-Jenny Hill is a choreographer living in London
+I am a choreographer living in London

-For 5 years she was part of the Stranger than Fiction collective based in London curating monthly improvisation events where artists in the field of dance, music, theatre and film with a strong improvisatory element to the making of their work were invited to perform.
+For 5 years I was part of the Stranger than Fiction collective based in London curating monthly improvisation events where artists in the field of dance, music, theatre and film with a strong improvisatory element to the making of their work were invited to perform.
 These events were first held in Islington, and later for 2 years in partnership with Independent Dance at the Siobhan Davies studios.

-About Jenny, things that seem important to me!
+things that seem important to me!

-A memory as a child watching physical theatre in the street, it left a mark
+a memory as a child watching physical theatre in the street, it left a mark

-defining interests, influences and ways of working over 20 years
+defining interests, influences and ways of working over 25 years

 synthesising and always questioning my practice of improvisation and how it relates to choreographing